GR360RY/htpc-ansible/roles/xbmc-client/README.md

 1. Install ssh server to allow remote management.
 2. Setup Linux HTPC user.
-3. Configure LightDM to autlogin HTPC user and start XBMC/Kodi automatically in full screen mode.
+3. Configure LightDM to autlogin HTPC user and start Kodi automatically in full screen mode.
 4. Enable XBMC Internal Web Server.
 5. Create Media Folders ( movies, tv, music and pictures ).

-XBMC/Kodi can be configured to use Mysql Database.
+Kodi can be configured to use Mysql Database.
 Automounter can be configured to save files on external NFS storage.

 Role Variables